EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/managing-clients.rst

 .. csv-table:: Ethereum 2.0 Systemd Services
    :header: Client, Systemd Services

-   `Lighthouse`, `lighthouse-beacon` `ligthouse-validator`
+   `Lighthouse`, `lighthouse-beacon` `lighthouse-validator`
-   `prysm`, `prysm-beacon` `prysm-beacon`
+   `prysm`, `prysm-beacon` `prysm-validator`
    `Nimbus`, `nimbus`
    `Teku`, `teku`

 .. tip::
-  :guilabel:`Geth` is the only service that is enabled by default, so when you boot up the device for the first time :guilabel:`Geth` will automatically start in the background and start syncing the Ethereum 1.0 blockchain.
+  :guilabel:`Geth` is the only service that is enabled by default, so when you boot up the device for the first time :guilabel:`Geth` will automatically run in the background and start syncing the Ethereum 1.0 blockchain.

 Changing Parameters
 -------------------

 :guilabel:`Systemd` services read client variables from ``/etc/ethereum`` directory files.
-If you want to change any client parameter you have to edit the correspondent file.
+If you want to change any client parameter you have to edit the correspondent config file.
 For instance, this is the ``/etc/ethereum/geth.conf`` content::

-  ARGS="--http --metrics --metrics.expensive --pprof --maxpeers 100"
+  ARGS="--http --metrics --metrics.expensive --pprof"

 Edit the file by running a text editor (``vim``, ``nano``):